sbb-design-systems/lyne-components/src/elements/teaser-hero/readme.md

 It is possible to provide the panel label via an unnamed slot, while the link text can be provided using the `link-content` slot or the `linkContent` property;
 similarly, the background image can be provided using the `image` slot or the `imageSrc` property.
+Optionally a `sbb-chip` can be slotted in the `chip` slot, either together with the other slottable elements or alone.

 ```html
 <sbb-teaser-hero